 - That authorization hold stays on your account until you check out of your hotel, even if a long time passes between your reservation and your stay at the hotel.

 - Once you check out of the hotel, your charge is submitted for settling.
-The temporary authorization hold is taken off your checking account.
+The temporary authorization hold is taken off your credit card.

 - There are times when the hotel might create two authorization holds.
 A second might be for incidentals like restaurant or mini-bar use or room service.

 Authorization holds are a mystery to most consumers.
 When we buy gasoline, reserve a hotel room, or reserve a car, we may not think about holds that will be placed on a part of the balance of our account.
 If we do think about it, we don’t know how much the hold will be, or we presume it disappears as soon as we pay the bill.
 We don’t know how to avoid or reduce these authorization holds.
-In order to be an informed consumer, this is information we need to have.
+In order to be an informed consumer, this is the type of information we need to have.

 Tips for Navigating Credit Card Authorization Holds:

 - If you are making a hotel reservation or renting a car, ask about their credit card hold policy when you make the reservation, including the amount of the hold.

 - Before you leave your home, check your credit limit on your card and your available balance.
 Make sure you have enough room on your credit card to pay for the hotel or car with the same card with which you made the reservation.

 - Carry two cards with you in case one gets declined.